-The Entourage Effect.
-It is not, as you may assume, the misery caused by an awful television program about the struggles of unpleasant rich white men with boats.
+The Entourage Effect is not, as you may assume, the misery caused by an awful television program about the struggles of unpleasant rich white men with boats.

 I mean, it might be, if that isn’t a thing, we’d all be surprised.
-But in this instance, this is not what the Entourage Effect refers to, this is in fact a phrase describing the effect of full spectrum CBD, and the theory that it is more effective than CBD alone.
+But in this instance, this is not what the Entourage Effect refers to, this is, in fact, a phrase describing the effect of broad spectrum CBD, and the theory that it is more effective than CBD alone.

-For a fair while, it was believed by most CBD advocates that CBD isolate, which separates everything else and leaves just CBD, was the ‘best’ form of CBD, but that school of thought has been joined by an opposing one in recent years.
+For a fair while, it was believed by most that CBD isolate, which separates everything else and leaves just CBD (as the name suggests), was the ‘best’ form of CBD, but that school of thought has been falling out of popularity in favour of an opposing one in recent years.

 Before we start, just to clarify, we are not here to give an opinion one way or the other.
 But what we will do, is bring you information on the Entourage Effect, and what has led to it being arguably the most accepted theory in the CBD world.

-The Entourage Effect is attached to full spectrum CBD, so before we get into the effect itself, let’s take a second to explore what full spectrum means when it comes to CBD products.
+The Entourage Effect is attached to broad spectrum CBD (sometimes called full-spectrum, there is a slight difference between full and broad, but that’s not important for now), so before we get into the effect itself, let’s take a second to explore what broad spectrum means when it comes to CBD products.

-There are two main forms of CBD available from most respected and trusted outlets, full spectrum CBD, and CBD isolate.
+There are two main forms of CBD available from the most respected and trusted outlets, broad spectrum CBD, and CBD isolate.

-This means that everything that is extracted from the plant is used in the CBD product, including essential oils, terpenes, and, most importantly to some, other cannabinoids besides CBD, such as THC.
+Broad spectrum CBD refers to CBD that is made using the whole plant.
+This means that everything that is extracted from the plant is used in the CBD product, including essential oils, terpenes, and other cannabinoids, such as THC.

-While trace amounts of THC can be found in CBD products, it’s important to know that registered, legal CBD products in Europe are taken from EU approved industrial hemp plants, which contain no more than 0.2% THC, which shouldn’t be even close to enough to cause a high.
+While trace amounts of THC can be found in CBD products, it’s important to know that registered, legal CBD products within the EU are taken from approved industrial hemp plants, which contain no more than 0.2% THC, which shouldn’t be even close to enough to cause a high.